Measurement-Induced Landscape Transitions and Coding Barren Plateaus in Hybrid Variational Quantum Circuits: Introduction

+This standard formulation can be recast as a communication problem, as illustrated in \cref{fig:fig1}.
+Alice sends classical information to Bob by encoding parameters $\boldsymbol\theta$ into a quantum state via a classical-quantum channel $\mathcal{N}: \boldsymbol{\theta} \mapsto \rho_{\boldsymbol{\theta}}$ (see Chapter 5 of \citeauthor{holevo2019quantum}~\cite{holevo2019quantum}).
+Bob has local access to the quantum states via his register, and he attempts to decode Alice's parameters using POVMs $\{E_i\}$ associated with the eigenbasis of $O$.
+Restricting Bob to a single projective basis reduces the channel to the classical conditional distribution

-Finally, the measurement outcomes are used to compute the cost function, a computation whose results are sent back to Alice via a (noiseless) classical communication channel.
-The steps between Bob's local measurements and sending the results back to Alice constitute a local operation and classical communication (LOCC).
+Bob uses the measurement outcomes to evaluate the cost function $C(\boldsymbol \theta)$, which is returned to Alice via a noiseless classical channel---a sequence of steps constituting local operations and classical communication (LOCC).

+Before proceeding, we note an important distinction between the communication analogy and the actual optimization task.
+In the standard communication setting, Alice draws parameters from a fixed prior $p(\boldsymbol{\theta})$ with the goal of transmitting them faithfully to Bob.
+In VQA optimization, Alice does not draw from a fixed prior except at initialization; she iteratively updates $\boldsymbol{\theta}$ based on the cost function values returned by Bob, following a gradient descent or similar rule.
+The optimization loop therefore does not directly measure the channel capacity.
+Nevertheless, the capacity of the quantum channel to transmit classical information about $\boldsymbol{\theta}$ remains the relevant figure of merit: if Bob cannot distinguish outputs corresponding to different parameters, no optimizer---gradient-based or otherwise---can extract useful information from the cost landscape.
+Quantifying this capacity therefore provides a rigorous upper bound on trainability, a connection we now make precise.

+Communicating classical parameters through a quantum channel is a foundational problem in quantum Shannon theory~\cite{wilde_2013_qit}, rigorously framed by the Holevo-Schumacher-Westmoreland (HSW) theorem~\cite{schumacher_1997_sending_classical_information}.
+While the theorem formally defines capacity via a regularization over infinite channel uses, the trainability of a single variational circuit is governed by the single-use Holevo information of the classical-quantum channel i.e., $\chi$.
+This quantity corresponds to the maximum mutual information between Alice's classical information and Bob's quantum register.
+Given Alice's distribution $p(\boldsymbol{\theta})$, it is defined as